Fanom2813/whatsapp_bot/optimized.md

-get the car shipped once you reach 65-70% savings pay the remaining balance in 6 months (interest-free) this is the smartest, stress-free way to own a vehicle in uganda today. hundreds of smart people have already succeeded with it! understood, naveed. here's the clean, symbol-free version of the drive-to-own advantages section, written in formal, structured text - ready for pasting into your official document or knowledge base:
+get the car shipped once you reach 65-70% savings pay the remaining balance in 6 months (interest-free) this is the smartest, stress-free way to own a vehicle in uganda today. hundreds of smart people have already succeeded with it!
 q45: why should i choose drive-to-own (dto) instead of buying a car with full cash? isn’t it more expensive in the long run?
 answer:
 drive-to-own is more than just a payment plan - it is a smart investment strategy for people who understand the value of capital and business growth.